23 July 2019 | Updated 14 March 20258 min read

 Gran Canaria is a small island with big ambitions.
 It’s often called a mini continent thanks to its weather – with five micro-climates, it’s almost guaranteed that if it’s raining in one area, the rest of the island will be basking in blue skies.
 But it has more than just sun and sand going for it.

-The Maspalomas dunes are the icon of Gran Canaria’s coast; inland, the towering Roque Nublo defines the island’s landscape.
+Defining the island’s interior landscape, checking out Roque Nublo is an iconic activity in Gran Canaria.
 This towering volcanic rock, located in the Tejeda region, soars 80m (262ft) above tree-dotted valley below, and although you can’t climb it, the views from its vantage point are some of the most photographed on the island.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.